bcgov/gis-pantry/recipes/CHEFS/README.md

 1. Hover open a component and click the **gear** icon to open the component editing window
 2. Choose the **API** tab
 3. The field name is displayed within the **Property Name** box.
-You can edit the field name as required Add the field names as a comma-seperated list within the script.
-Ex: "field1, field2, field3"
+You can edit the field name as required Add any hidden field names as a comma-seperated list within the script.
+Ex: "field1, field2, field3".
+The CHEFS API excludes hidden fields by default.